Saturday, October 12, 2024

 Bearing of Han et al. (2024) paper on the inclusion of Andesaurus in titanosaur phylogenetic definitions

 The Patagonian titanosaur Andesaurus delgadoi has been universally recognized as a basal titanosaur from the time of its description in 1991 because it has anterior caudal vertebrae with slight procoely in marked contrast to the strongly procoelous anterior caudal vertebrae of derived titanosaurs, hence its inclusion in phylogenetic definitions for Titanosauria following Salgado et al. (1997) and Wilson & Upchurch (2003).
-However, the holotype of Andesaurus delgadoi is rather incomplete, comprising caudal vertebrae, four dorsal vertebrae, a few limb bones, pelvic elements, and rib fragments, and Carballido et al. (2022) noted that a few recent cladistic analyses have found Andesaurus to occupy a rather unstable phylogenetic position within Somphospondyli or basal Titanosauria, stressing the need for further testing of the cladistic instability of Andesaurus to see whether a redefinition of Titanosauria is required.
-Han et al. (2024) have recently described a new titanosaur from the Cenomanian-Turonian of southern China, Gandititan cavocaudatus, and they recover this form along with Andesaurus in a basal titanosaur clade which also includes AbdarainurusBaotianmansaurus, Dongyangosaurus, and Huabeisaurus.
+However, the holotype of A. delgadoi is rather incomplete, comprising only caudal vertebrae, four dorsal vertebrae, a few limb bones, pelvic elements, and rib fragments.
+Carballido et al. (2022) noted that a few recent cladistic analyses have found Andesaurus to occupy a rather unstable phylogenetic position within Somphospondyli or basal Titanosauria, stressing the need for further testing of the cladistic instability of Andesaurus to see whether a redefinition of Titanosauria is required.
+Han et al. (2024) have recently described a new titanosaur from the Cenomanian-Turonian of southern China, Gandititan cavocaudatus, recovering this form and Andesaurus in a basal titanosaur clade which also includes AbdarainurusBaotianmansaurus, Dongyangosaurus, and Huabeisaurus.
 Given the results of the cladistic analysis by Han et al., it is imperative to discuss the impact of the basal titanosaur placement of Gandititan on continued use of Andesaurus in phylogenetic definitions employed for Titanosauria.

 As I have mentioned previously, Ninjatitan not only is currently the oldest titanosaur genus described so far but is also similar to Andesaurus in having slightly procoelous anterior caudal vertebrae, and the phylogenetic results in Wang et al. (2021) indicate that titanosaurs found in East Asia evolved a diverse array of morphologies of the articular surfaces of the anterior caudal vertebrae during the Barremian-Albian interval given that Hamititan has strongly procoelous anterior caudals unlike Andesaurus and Ninjatitan.
 Although Ninjatitan is recovered within Titanosauria as either a basal form or a member of Lognkosauria in the different topologies obtained by Gallina et al. (2021), a basal position for this genus is most likely because the anterior caudals of this taxon have slight procoely as in Andesaurus and Ninjatitan is far older than known lognkosaurian taxa.
 However, Han et al. (2024) did not include Ninjatitan in their cladistic analysis despite its Berriasian-Valanginian age because of the paucity of known material for the N. zapatai holotype even though doing so would have tested the phylogenetic placement of Ninjatitan within the basal titanosaur grouping formed by Abdarainurus, Andesaurus, BaotianmansaurusDongyangosaurus, Gandititan, and Huabeisaurus.
 The strict consensus cladogram in Mannion et al. (2013) applies the name Andesauroidea to the basalmost titanosaur clade that includes Andesaurus, but the cladistic analysis by Han et al. places some of the taxa included in that clade by Mannion et al. outside Titanosauria while keeping Andesaurus and Baotianmansaurus in Titanosauria, so even if Andesaurus is younger than Ninjatitan, a redefinition of Titanosauria to exclude Andesaurus is unwise because both taxa exhibit discrete titanosaur synapomorphies despite being known from sparse axial and appendicular material.